Nantou County: Demographics

 The largest population of Atayal people is in Ren'ai.
 Many Bunun people live in Ren'ai and Xinyi.
 Xinyi also has a distinct Tsou population.
 The Yuchi and Shuili townships are home to the Thao people.
 The Thao were recognized as separate from the Tsou only in 2001, and less than 1,000 people are registered as Thao.
 The Seediq are divided into three dialect groups, the Truku, (Note: The recognized Taroko people is related to this group, however those in Nantou did not support the campaign for a separate identity.)
-Teuda, and Tkedaya, each with roughtly equal populations.
+Teuda, and Tkedaya, each with roughly equal populations.
 These were historically antagonistic groups, up until at least some time during the Japanese period.
 The Nantou Seediq have a mixed relationship with Seediq in neighboring Hualian County, with views stretching from viewing them as part of the same dialect groups to asserting that they should be viewed as a different ethnic group entirely.

 Non-indigenous ethnic groups include the Hoklo people, Hakka people, and Waishengren.
 Large Hakka communities are found in Caotun, Guoxing, Nantou City, Puli, and Shuili.

 There are around 500 registered surnames in the county.